raviqqe/lns-vrp/README.md

 A number of total cases is `(s + v - 1)! / (v - 1)!` where `s` is a number of stops and `v` is a number of vehicles.

+## Solvers

+### Exact

+Note that those are currently equivalent to brute force unless you provide a cost calculator that may return infinity or proper lower bounds.

+- Dynamic programming
+- Branch and bound

+### Approximate

+- Nearest neighbor
+- Ruin and recreate

 ## References

 - [Heuristics for Vehicle Routing Problem: A Survey and Recent Advances](https://arxiv.org/abs/2303.04147)